"Who knew that learning how not to be freaked out could be so much fun?"

 • finding meditative stillness in the thick of activity

 “As a recovering alcoholic and not-so-recovered depressed person, I’ve long been aware that mindfulness would be helpful to my life, but it’s just so intimidating.
-Not so with Sluyter, who pairs concrete suggestions with a no-pressure attitude that makes this book feel like it’s written by a really smart friend.
-He also shows how to incorporate the techniques into other programs of recovery — a rare but crucially important component.
-You’ll want to revisit Sluyter’s wisdom again and again.”
+Not so with Sluyter, who pairs concrete suggestions with a no-pressure attitude that makes this book feel like it’s written by a really smart friend.”

 — Katie MacBride, journalist, author of “Ask Katie” recovery advice column